-Submit your proposal to the dean (or equivalent) by the first working day of each month.
+Submit your proposal to the chair (or equivalent) by the first working day of each month.
 Proposals may take up to 6 weeks for processing and review.
 Proposals submitted after travel has occurred will not be considered.

 Application Process/Writing Guide:

 The Workshops and Special Projects Travel application is processed in BP Logix and accessed through the Professional Development Programs form.
 Please visit the Using eForms and BP Logix page for a detailed explanation of the eForm system.

 - Narrative: attach as a PDF or Word document.
 The narrative should be no more than 2-4 double-spaced pages, with page numbers, and should address: